Therapy for Anxiety, Relationships, and Emotional Neglect

 About Me

-Associate Marriage and Family Therapist (AMFT) | Based in Sherman Oaks, CA
+Licensed Marriage and Family Therapist (LMFT) | Based in Studio City, CA

-Providing virtual therapy to adults throughout California
+Providing in-person therapy in Studio City and virtual therapy to adults throughout California

 A Relational, Psychodynamic Approach to Therapy

-I believe therapy is not about fixing what is broken, but about gently uncovering what has been missing—and allowing something new to grow in its place.
+I believe therapy is not about fixing what is broken, but about gently uncovering what has been missing, and allowing something new to grow in its place.

 How I Understand The Work